Assessing an Oral EGFR Inhibitor, DZD9008 in Patients Who Have Advanced Non-small Cell Lung Cancer With EGFR or HER2 Mutation (WU-KONG1)

 Open to people ages 18 years and up

-- Aged at least 18 years old (≥ 20 if in Japan), be able to provide a signed and dated, written informed consent.
+- Aged at least 18 years old, be able to provide a signed and dated, written informed consent.

 - With documented histological or cytological confirmed locally advanced or metastatic NSCLC with EGFR or HER2 mutations.